Your Donation Cart0 0

 We are obliged to ensure your data is as accurate and up-to-date as possible.
 We therefore consult alternative sources in order to ensure data quality e.g. Royal Mail address files, data cleansing services, websites and other publicly available sources.

 We will hold your personal information on our systems for as long as is necessary for the relevant activity.

-If you request that, we stop sending you marketing materials we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.
+If you request that we stop sending you marketing materials, we will keep a record of your contact details and the appropriate information that will enable us to comply with your request.

 We are legally required to hold some personal information to fulfil statutory obligations, for example the collection of Gift Aid or to support certain financial transactions.

 How we use information collected from job applications?

 We will only use the information you give in your job/volunteer application for the legitimate interest of processing your application and to monitor recruitment statistics.